Gingrich claims Democrats have 'given up keeping House' in 2022, are 'ramming through everything they can'

 "And you're going to see wave after wave.
 I describe it as a flood tide of radicalism," he added, later claiming that the Democrats' insistence on essentially erasing the U.S.-Mexico border makes those flooding into the country "Biden's illegals."

-"If there's a problem in Texas, it's not with the governor, it's with Biden's illegals.
-That's what they are, Biden's illegals coming into the country [with] no public health check," Gingrich said.
-"Even in the 1880s we had public-health checks when you came to America."
+"If there's a problem in Texas, it's not with Governor Abbott, it's with Biden's illegals.
+We just have to call them [that], these are Biden's illegals coming into the country [with] no public health check," Gingrich said.
+"Even back in the 1880s we had public-health checks when you came to America."